paul-wolf/djaq/README.md

 314 µs ± 4.1 µs per loop (mean ± std. dev. of 7 runs, 1000 loops each)
 ```

-and is a negligible factor if you are parsing during a remote call as part of a view function.
+and might be a negligible factor if you are parsing during a remote call as part of a view function.

 But if you want to iterate over, say, a dictionary of variables locally, you'll want to parse once: